LONG-TERM ANTIDEPRESSANT USE: EXPLORING NEW RESEARCH, EFFICACY, SIDE EFFECTS (PART 2)

 Antidepressant Discontinuation Syndrome: Weaning Off, Withdrawal Symptoms and What to Expect

 The longer one has been on antidepressants, the higher the likelihood of withdrawal symptoms.
-Despite average statistics suggesting that only 20% of those that wean off will experience discontinuation symptoms, the actual figures are probably much higher as withdrawal often resembles depression relapse.[12]
+Despite average statistics suggesting that only 20% of those who wean off will experience discontinuation symptoms, the actual figures are probably much higher as withdrawal often resembles depression relapse.[12]

 Symptom Severity.
 Symptoms typically pertain to the type of medication and the patient’s depressive symptom set and can differ on an individual basis.
 Withdrawal effects tend to be noticeably worse for antidepressants with shorter half-lives[13].
 However, all types may induce discontinuation syndrome.
 Withdrawal symptoms are believed to pertain to neurotransmitter deficiencies and either increased or reduced receptor expression, resulting in less activity.
 This is likely why long-term use is associated with worse withdrawal effects.